AdobeDocs/workfront.en/help/product-announcements/product-releases/workfront-release-schedule.md

 If features are removed from the quarterly release after all features are available to test in Preview, the following actions are taken to inform customers:

 * The release notes for the quarterly release (found from the [Product releases](../../product-announcements/product-releases/product-releases.md) page) are updated to indicate that the feature was removed.
-* A post is added to the `Workfront Community` stating that the feature was removed.
+* A post is added to the Workfront Community stating that the feature was removed.
 * A message is sent to all customers via the Announcement Center stating that the feature was removed.
-(The Announcement Center is `Workfront`'s in-app notification center.
+(The Announcement Center is Workfront's in-app notification center.
 For more information, see [Send announcements](../../administration-and-setup/get-started-wf-administration/view-send-announcements.md).)

 ## Release notes